 - Heavy cream - the definition of heavy (whipping) cream differs slightly from country to country.
 Use a full-fat product with at least 36% fat content.
 Don't use a light product.

 - Vanilla - using real bourbon vanilla bean gives you the best possible and most authentic taste.
-However, if you don't have it available, you can substitute it with 1 tsp (5ml) vanilla extract.
+However, if you don't have it available, you can substitute it with 1 teaspoon (5ml) vanilla extract.

 First, cut off both ends of the vanilla bean and cut it through the middle lengthwise using the tip of a sharp knife.
 Then open the vanilla bean and scrape out the flavorful seeds with the back of the knife.